This set of Analog Communications Questions and Answers for Entrance exams focuses on “Generation of AM Using Amplifiers”.

 d) Gauss’s law

 Explanation: Strength of an electric field due to a charge Q is inversely proportional to the square of the distance from the source.
+In electrostatics, inverse square law is also known as Coulomb’s Law.

 8. If the power density at a given distance ‘R’ is one microwatt per square meter and the effective area of antenna is one square meter then the power captured by antenna is one microwatt.